Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Mistake 3: Treating each signal as an isolated incident

-Each signal alone seems explainable.
-But 3 signals over 3 weeks from the same person = a clear pattern requiring intervention.
+Each signal alone seems explainable, but 3 signals over 3 weeks from the same person is a clear pattern requiring intervention.

-The 10-signal framework works for most situations, but these edge cases require adjusted interpretation.
+The 10-signal framework works for most situations, but these edge cases need adjusted interpretation.

 Edge Case 1: Rapid growth phase